ABDULRAHMAN-ALSAADI/Voice-Controlled-Motor/README.md

 This project demonstrates how to control a servo motor connected to an ESP32 using voice commands through a Python script.
 It uses local speech recognition and serial communication to interpret commands like forward, backward, and stop.

+### 📝 Note:
+This project was originally intended to control a brushless motor.
+However, due to the unavailability of both the brushless motor and the ESC (Electronic Speed Controller), a servo motor was used instead to demonstrate the core concept of voice-controlled motor actuation.

 ## 🚀 Features

 - 🎙️ Voice-controlled operation (no cloud APIs)